FC Santos Tartu

 Football Club Tartu Santos is an Estonian football club based in Tartu.
-Their home ground is Tartu Annelinna kunstmurustaadion.
+Their home ground is Holm Park.

 History

 In 2014 Santos, while competing in the third tier of Estonian football, reached the 2013–14 Estonian Cup final.
 Their opponent in the final was the reigning Estonian champion FC Levadia, already qualified for the Champions League, therefore Santos qualified for the 2014–15 UEFA Europa League as cup runner-up.
 Santos went out on aggregate 1–13 to Tromsø of Norway but scored their first ever goal in a European competition.

 Because of their appearance in the 2013–14 Estonian Cup final, Santos also qualified for the Estonian Supercup at the start of the 2015 season.
 They faced 2014 Meistriliiga champions FC Levadia Tallinn.
 The match took place on 3 March 2015 and finished in a 5–0 defeat for Santos.

 After the 2018 Esiliiga season, the club decided to continue as a full-amateur team and drop 2 leagues lower to II liiga.